tech7teen/alx-system_engineering-devops/0x00-shell_basics/README.md

-list contents of current directory
+brings you to home directory